-- Your personal data will be shared with you (i.e. 'the data subject'), or individuals acting on your behalf (e.g. a solicitor), in response to an access request. - Your personal data may be shared with external agents, who are processors of personal data on behalf of the Department, such as - - The company engaged to transfer the electronic personal data from the Commission to the Department; - The company which manages the scanned electronic documents received from the Commission; - The Office of the Government Chief Information Officer (OGCIO), which hosts the databases on which electronic personal data is stored; - The company which stores the physical files on behalf of the Department;
+- Your personal data will be shared with you (i.e. 'the data subject'), or individuals acting on your behalf (e.g. a solicitor), in response to an access request. - Your personal data may be shared with external agents, who are processors of personal data on behalf of the Department, such as - The company which manages the scanned electronic documents received from the Commission; - The Office of the Government Chief Information Officer (OGCIO), which hosts the databases on which electronic personal data is stored; - The company which stores the physical files on behalf of the Department;

-or with other parties where appropriate and necessary such as
+or with other parties where appropriate and necessary such as:

-- Legal Advisors/the Attorney General's Office; - Law enforcement/An Garda Síochána.
+- Legal Advisors/the Attorney General's Office; - o Law enforcement/An Garda Síochána.